The benefits of virtual galas are undeniable. But, there are trade-offs as well.

-Many donors, for example, miss the communal feeling of everyone coming together at an in-person gala to help a dear cause.
+Many donors, for example, miss the communal feeling of everyone coming together at an in-person fundraiser to help a dear cause.

-Fortunately, there’s a way to reap the benefits of virtual event without the trade-offs: the hybrid fundraiser.
+Fortunately, there’s a way to reap the benefits of virtual gala without the trade-offs: the hybrid gala.

-In this post, you’ll learn what a hybrid fundraising event is and how to plan one.
+In this post, you’ll learn what a hybrid gala is and how to plan one.

-At a hybrid fundraising event, some of your supporters attend in person and the rest join virtually through a live stream.
+At a hybrid gala, some of your supporters attend in person and the rest join virtually through a live stream.

 Typically, the in-person attendees include your organization’s VIP donors and honorees.
 Though, some VIPs may prefer to participate from home.